7 Expert Tips for Talking with TeensParents

+Spoiler alert: It’s what you know that counts.
 Until recently, the message to parents about setting and monitoring limits focused on asking a lot of questions.
-Who are you going to be with, where are you going, when will you be home?
+Who are you going to be with?
+Where are you going?
+When will you be home?
 The who, what, where, when, and whys we asked were the hallmarks of caring, active, involved parents.
 But the strategy didn’t work as well as hoped.
-Over time we have realized: It’s not what we ask; it’s what we know.
+Over time we’ve realized the essential ingredient for successfully talking with teens: It’s not what we ask — it’s what we know.

-Asking too many questions can feel controlling and lead to lies.
+Asking too many questions can feel controlling and may lead to lies.
 You could guarantee knowing what is going on if you just placed a microchip in your kid.
 You could put a GPS tracker on the car.
 You could use technology to track your teen’s phone.
 You could follow their texting, social media, and computer usage.
-But if you rely on these strategies alone, you must also accept that a savvy 9-year-old can run circles around most adults with technology.
-(Full disclosure: a 4-year-old can outwit me.)
-You must also accept that you may make your teens feel like you don’t trust them — that you are trying to control them.
+But if you rely on these strategies alone, you must accept that a savvy 10-year-old can run circles around most adults with technology.
+(Full disclosure: a 4-year-old can outwit me!)
+You must also recognize that you may make your teens feel like you don’t trust them.
+Or, that you are trying to control them.

-To effectively monitor our adolescents, we want to be the kind of parents whose teens choose to share what’s going on in their lives.
-We want them to count on us to look out for them — to be a safety check — so that they can stretch without straying too far.
-We want to build the kind of relationship where being honest makes sense.
-The way we listen, tells our teens they are free to talk.
-Controlling our reactions tells them they can talk without fear of being judged.
+Effective monitoring is about being the kind of parent whose teen chooses to share what’s going on in their life.
+We want our children to know they can count on us to look out for them.
+To understand we are a safety check — so that they can stretch without straying too far.
+We need to build the kind of relationship where being honest makes sense.
+The way we listen, tells teens they are free to talk.
+Controlling our reactions, tells them they can talk without fear of being judged.

 Adolescents crave adult attention (even though they sometimes push us away).
 Good listening is respectful.
 It is about giving someone full attention.
 Listening, and then reflecting on what you heard can help teens become aware of their own wisdom.
 Listening respectfully and without judgment does not mean you necessarily agree with what is being said.
 It is about creating a zone of safety — free from interruption, interrogation, or reaction.
 Parents who listen know what is going on in their teens’ lives and can protect them when necessary.
 They can steer their teens away from trouble and learn about areas where limits need to be set.
 They know when their teens are ready to expand their limits.